PmasonFF/Zooniverse-data-digging/Working with B. Simmons’s aggregate-survey.py.md

 aggregate-survey.py yopur_project-classifications.csv   workflow_id=XXXX  workflow_version=XXX.XX

-**Note I was unable to run this script on a classification file with more than one workflow in it.
-Slice out the one workflow and version using flatte_class_frame.py**
+**Note Despite the fact this is suppopsed to allow this script to work on downloads with more than one workflow,  I was unable to run this script on a classification file with more than one workflow in it.
+I did not attempt to debug this, I simply sliced out the one workflow and version using flatten_class_frame.py**

 Attempt to run the script.
 If you get the instructions for usage and the parameter structures check you are supplying the correct files (and names), and the parameters are correct.